OpenAcousticDevices/EFM32-Flash/README.md

 > sudo usermod -a -G dialout $(whoami)
 ```

-Finally, you may still have to manually set the permissions for ports to allow the app communicate with your AudioMoth.
+Finally, you may still have to manually set the permissions for ports to allow the app to communicate with your AudioMoth.
 If you experience connection issues when trying to access a specific port (e.g. `/dev/ttyACM0`), try the following command:

 ```
 > sudo chmod 666 /dev/ttyACM0